nicolasparada/blog/content/posts/passwordless-auth-client.md

 ---

 There is it.
-I bet you already saw the demo before...
-[Here](https://go-passwordless-demo.herokuapp.com/) you have it.
+I bet you already saw the [demo](https://go-passwordless-demo.herokuapp.com/) before.
-Also, the source code is in the same repo [here](https://github.com/nicolasparada/go-passwordless-demo).
+Also, the source code is in the same [repository](https://github.com/nicolasparada/go-passwordless-demo).

 👋👋👋